lvyiwei1/MultiBench/README.md

 ```

 Scripts for the Kinetics dataset are located in the `special` directory.
 Run `python special/kinetics_*.py` for the respective script.

-To access Clotho, clone the [clotho-dataset](https://github.com/audio-captioning/clotho-dataset) repository somewhere on your device and follow the instructions in the ReadMe of that repository to download and preprocess the data (use the one-step preprocess approach).
-To get the dataloader, input the path to the "clotho-dataset" repo to the get_dataloaders function in datasets/clotho/get_data.py script.
-The default data are audio features (padded to 2574x64) and text caption word indices (padded to 20x18).

 ## Evaluation